pft/sl-apckey25mk2/readme.md

 `[Rec/Overdub (red)]` `[Multiply (amber)]` `[Insert (warm pink)]` `[Replace (pink light]` `[Substitute (pink)]` `[Oneshot (light green)]` `[Trigger (green)]` `[Pause (lime)]`.

-Rec will change to overdub on non-empty loops.
+Record will change to overdub on non-empty loops.

 The following four rows initially show the first four loops.

 Their pads do the same as the all-loop pads in the same position.

-For the Rec/Overdub button, holding the Up button while pressing Rec/Overdub will reverse the action.
-I.e. force record when overdub would be the normal action.
-Or go straight into overdub from recording.
-The Rec/Overdub button in the 'All row' **always** invokes record_or_overdub, i.e. do the safe thing.
+For the Rec/Overdub pad, holding the Up (▲) pad while pressing a Rec/Overdub pad will reverse the action.
+This means it forcing record when overdub would be the normal action.
+You can also use this to go straight into overdub from recording.
+The Rec/Overdub button in the 'All row' **always** invokes native record\_or\_overdub.

+On the Zynthian driver, pressing one of these pads and holding it for more than 1 second will make that pad function as a momentary toggle. @todo: implement this here too.

 When a pad's function is active, the entire row will have that color.
+Overdub being purple.

-The brightness of a loop row indicates the playing position in the the loop.
+The brightness of a loop row indicates the playing position in the loop.

-When a loop is pulsating, it is waiting, e.g. to record.
+When a loop is blinking quickly, it is waiting, e.g. to record.

 ### Soft keys